 We have taken certain actions to integrate the Vantis operations and, in certain instances, to consolidate duplicative operations.
 Accrued exit costs related to Vantis were recorded as an adjustment to the fair value of net assets in the purchase price allocation.
-Accrued exit costs include \$4.2 million related to Vantis office closures, \$2.5 million related to separation benefits for Vantis employees and \$1.1 million in other exit costs primarily relating to the termination of Vantis foreign distributors.
+Accrued exit costs include \$4.2 million related to Vantis office closures, \$2.5 million related to separation benefits for Vantis employees and \$1.6 million in other exit costs primarily relating to the termination of Vantis foreign distributors.
 These accruals are based upon our current estimates and are in accordance with Emerging Issue Task Force ("EITF") No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination".
-There was no activity against these exit costs for the period June 16, 1999 to July 3, 1999.
+Activity against the accrued exit costs was not significant through October 2, 1999.